Sustainable Aviation

 Multidisciplinary Design Optimization Laboratory

-Research areas: Aircraft design, Multidisciplinary design optimization, computational fluid dynamics
+Research areas: Sustainable aviation, aircraft design, multidisciplinary design optimization, computational fluid dynamics

 Computational Aerosciences Laboratory